 If you wish to primarily reach national trade publications by industry (such as computing, finance, or medical), you might consider the Industry Focus Plan.
 If you need to reach daily media in all U.S. states, and applicable national magazines, then of course you would consider the National Plan.
 If you want to reach daily media in multiple states (e.g., NY+NJ+CT) along with national trade pubs, then you'd consider the 4-States Plan.
 If you are simply announcing a local event and don't need to reach trade pubs, then our State Plan is for just such announcements.
 And, if all you care about is online placement, our Online Focus plan does that.

-NOTE: Starting in November/December 2013, we will start rolling out a simpler plan matrix, led by our new for 2014 “Premium” level plans which will replace and simplify our “Extended” plans.
+NOTE: As of March 1, 2014, we began rolling out a simpler plan matrix, led by our new for 2014 “Premium” level plans which replace and simplify our old and now retired “Extended” plans.

 An example report will be provided on request, provided it's not from a free (anonymous) email account.